mentor-mentee-app/mentor-mentee-app/README.md

 git push --set-upstream origin my-branch-name
 ```

-When this is ready, it can then a Merge Request (MR) can be created.
+When this is ready, it can then a Pull Request (PR) can be created.

+A code review of a mentor (and peers) should be asked.

-Finally, it can be merged to `master` branch, and thus the new changes are now "the latest working code"
+Finally, once a reveiw has passed, it can be merged to `master` branch, and thus the new changes are now "the latest working code"